According to KRS 81A.410, any home rule city may extend its boundaries to include any area which:

 • If a city's annexation effort is defeated by the voters, it may not again attempt annexation of the same area for five years.

 5. If no petition is presented to the city clerk during the 60-day period following the publication of the "intent to annex" ordinance or if the proposed annexation is approved by resident voters, the legislative body of the annexing city shall enact a second ordinance formally annexing the territory to the city.

 6. KRS 81A.470 requires that within 60 days following publication of the second ordinance, the city must file with the county clerk and the Secretary of State a certified copy of the ordinance, as well as an accurate map and a metes and bounds description of the newly annexed area.
 The city must also provide the county clerk with a list of the properties within the annexed territory, including the name and address of each property owner.
 No city which has annexed unincorporated territory or accepted transfer of incorporated territory may levy any tax upon the residents or property within the annexed or transferred area until the city has complied with the above provisions.
 This is of the utmost importance, because no city wants to find out years later that the filing requirements were not met and the city must now refund taxes paid by people who were never formally annexed into the city.

 Per KRS 81A.412, a city may annex any area that meets the requirements of KRS 81A.410 if each of the landowners in the area to be annexed gives prior written consent to the annexation.
 In this event, the city may enact a single ordinance annexing the land described in the ordinance without enacting the initial "intent to annex" ordinance or complying with the notice requirements of KRS 81A.425.
 The annexation is final upon publication of the ordinance.

-More information on annexation procedures can be obtained by reading Chapter 2 of the 2015 City Officials Legal Handbook.
-Sample ordinances can be obtained by contacting the KLC Legal Department at 800-876-4552.
+More information on annexation procedures can be obtained from the City Officials Legal Handbook.
+Sample ordinances can be obtained by contacting the KLC Department for Municipal Law and Training at 800-876-4552.